davidjgoss/davidjgoss.co/blog/_posts/2019-09-03-better-pull-requests.md

 This should give reviewers some good context for what they're about to see, and save them having to go off and read issue descriptions or acceptance criteria.
 If the changes have a non-trivial UI impact, think about adding a couple of screenshots.

-If you can predict any queries that reviewers might have[^burnett], try to address them pre-emptively by adding comments yourself, inline with the code.
+If you can predict any queries that reviewers might have, try to address them pre-emptively by adding comments yourself, inline with the code.
 You can call out mitigating factors and/or other approaches that were considered and discarded.

-[^burnett]: I assume other companies also have a "pretty sure you could just do this with a regex" guy who they can always see coming?

 Finally, spend five minutes looking over the pull request yourself before you add any reviewers; you'll be amazed how often you find typos, commented-out code you forgot to delete, defunct tests etc. This will save your reviewers time and might save you some embarassment.